Luca Galantini graduated in Law with a thesis in History of the German Constitutional Law at the University of Parma.

-He was professor of International Law at the University La Sapienza in Rome.
-He was also professor of European Political Institutions at Università Cattolica del Sacro Cuore.
+He was professor of International Law at the University La Sapienza in Rome and of European Political Institutions at Università Cattolica del Sacro Cuore.

-He is professor of History of Modern Law at the European University of Rome.
+He was professor of History of Modern Law and Political Institutions at the European University of Rome.

 He was Scientific Director of several programs of the European Commission and the Italian government in the Balkans for State-building and the integration legislative policy of the former Yugoslavia countries in the EU, with particular reference to the protection of human rights, ethnic and religious minorities, creation of local authorities and prevention of religious radicalism.

 He is lecturer in International Regimes – Institutions and Rules at Università Cattolica del Sacro Cuore.

 He is Faculty Member of the Graduate School of Economics and International Relations (ASERI) at Università Cattolica del Sacro Cuore

 He is visiting professor of “Negotiating Processes for the Promotion of Cooperation and Human Rights in International Regimes History” at Innopolis University, Kazan, Russia.

 Luca Galantini is an official Italian army paratrooper - reserve role - with task of instructor of International Humanitarian Law and of Armed Conflicts.